-This means you won’t be logged into terminal as super user, but can run any command as super user by appending the prefix
+This means you won’t be logged into terminal as a superuser, but can run any command as a superuser by appending the prefix

 sudo.
-Take note that Ubuntu is a choice OS which uses the
+Take note that Ubuntu is a choice OS that uses the

 sudo command.
-Apple’s OS X terminal is another system which capitalizes on the sudo super user command.
-After you hit enter you’ll be asked again to input your root password, and afterwards the command will execute and return you to a new line if successful.
+Apple’s OS X terminal is another system that capitalizes on the sudo super user command.
+After you hit enter you’ll be asked again to input your root password, and afterward the command will execute and return you to a new line if successful.